Intellectual Property Department

 Q: Can I file an application directly with the Registry?

-A: If you wish to register your trademark in Hong Kong, you can file the application directly with the Registry.
-If you cannot come to Hong Kong to file the trademark application, you can send the application with the application fee to us by post, or by courier.
+A: If you wish to register your trade mark in the Hong Kong SAR, you can file the application directly with the Registry.
+If you cannot come to the Hong Kong SAR to file the trade mark application, you can send the application with the application fee to us by post, or by courier.
+You may also submit your application electronically through our e-filing system.
+For details, please visit efiling.ipd.gov.hk.

 Q: How can I pay the fee?
 Which account can I send the remittance?